hacs/integration/docs/index.md

 ## Updates

+### Installed elements

+HACS will check for updates to installed elements:

+- At startup.
+- Every 30 minutes after HA startup.

+### Everything else

+HACS will check for updates to every element:

+- At startup
+- Every 500 minutes after HA startup.

+### Manually trigger updates

-It checks for updates every 500 minutes after Home Assistant is started, you can also force a check by clicking the "RELOAD DATA" button under the "SETTINGS" tab.
+You can also force a check by clicking the "RELOAD DATA" button under the "SETTINGS" tab _(This will force a reload of everything.)_

+Under the "SETTINGS" tab there is also a reload icon to the left of every custom repository you have added, clicking that will reload info for it.

+On each ElementView (the page with details about the element) there is a reload icon at the top-right corner, clicking that will reload it.

 ## Logs